 Comment: Again, we must disagree with the reviewer.
 The split between training and evaluation is often very arbitrary and discipline specific.
 For the past 35 years we have used 80/20, 50/50 and many other splits in a wide range of well-publicized scientific studies.
 The exact split actually depends on the number of seizure events in the files and the types of events.
 We have tried to reasonably balance these things, but this is not a perfect science, because the nature of the seizures vary widely.

-We can tell you that the results we have achieved using this data are holding up on different partitions of this data, new data we have recently acquired, and studies done on other databases (e.g., the Emery and Duke datasets).
-So we are very comfortable with the partitioning was done.
+We can tell you that the results we have achieved using this data are holding up on different partitions of this data, new data we have recently acquired, and studies done on other databases (e.g., the Emory and Duke datasets).
+So we are very comfortable with how the partitioning was done.

 I tried to download the dataset but failed.